samrocketman/jervis/README.md

 Jervis
 ======

 Jervis is a combination of some letters in the words Jenkins and Travis: JEnkins tRaVIS.
-[Jenkins][jenkins] is a [continuous integration][wiki-ci] tool which is typically on premises installed.
+[Jenkins][jenkins] is a [continuous integration][wiki-ci] tool which is typically installed on premises.
 [Travis][travis] is a hosted, distributed continuous integration system used by many [open source][wiki-os] projects.
 Both Jenkins and Travis have paid and enterprise offerings.

 Jervis uses Travis-like job generation using the [Job DSL plugin][jenkins-plugin-job-dsl] and groovy scripts.
 It reads the [.travis.yml][travis-yaml] file of a project and generates a job in Jenkins based on it.